jsgf/hg-alloy/README.md

 ![Manifestly messy](images/v3-0.png)

 Ew, the Manifests have parents, but they're completely uncoupled from their corresponding Changsets.
+(Not to mention Manifest0's self parenthood, and Manifest1 and 2's mutual parenthood.)

 Let's add some more preconditions for `commit`:

 ```
+-- Helper function to return the set of ancestors for a particular Node.
 fun ancestors [n: Node]: set Node {
     n.^parents
 }